MUNBa: Machine Unlearning via Nash Bargaining: Methodology

 where $\gD_f \subset \gD$ and $\gD_r \coloneq \gD \setminus \gD_f$ represent the forgetting and remaining data, respectively; $\bm{\alpha} = $ denote the coefficient for balancing terms forgetting and preservation; the loss terms $\gL_r(\vtheta; \gD_r)=\E_{\vx \sim \gD_r} \ell_r(\vx; \vtheta), \gL_f(\vtheta; \gD_f)=\E_{\vx \sim \gD_f} \ell_f(\vx; \vtheta)$ where $\ell_r, \ell_f:\mathcal{X} \times \Theta \to \R_+$ defined on the input space $\mathcal{X}$ and the parameter space $\Theta$.

-\paragraph{Gradient conflict.} \cref{eqn:obj} involves two subgoals, \ie, forgetting and preservation.
+\paragraph{Gradient conflict and dominance.} \cref{eqn:obj} involves two subgoals, \ie, forgetting and preservation.
 Let $\vg_r = \nabla_{\vtheta} \gL_r(\vtheta; \gD_r)$ and $\vg_f = \nabla_{\vtheta} \gL_f(\vtheta; \gD_f)$ denote the gradient for updating these two subgoals.
-We first examine the alignment between the joint update direction $\tilde{\vg} \coloneq \alpha_r \vg_r + \alpha_f \vg_f$ and $\vg_r$, and the joint update direction $\tilde{\vg}$ and $\vg_f$ during the unlearning process.
-To this end, we consider a SOTA MU algorithm, namely SalUn~\cite{fan2023salun}, which first identifies saliency weights \wrt $\gD_f$ and then fine-tunes these weights using random labeling for this analysis. \cref{fig:gradient_conflict} presents the histogram of cosine similarity between the joint update direction $\tilde{\vg}$ and the forgetting task gradient $\vg_r$, and the histogram of cosine similarity between the joint update direction $\tilde{\vg}$ and the preservation task gradient $\vg_f$ under the challenge scenario sample-wise forgetting on CIFAR-10~\cite{krizhevsky2009learning}.
-The cosine similarity represents the alignment between the update vector and both the forgetting and preservation gradients, with negative values indicating a high degree of conflict.
+We first analyze the alignment between $\vg_r$ and $\vg_f$, as well as the alignment between the joint update direction $\tilde{\vg} \coloneq \alpha_r \vg_r + \alpha_f \vg_f$ and $\vg_r$, and the joint update direction $\tilde{\vg}$ and $\vg_f$ during the unlearning process.
+As illustrated in \cref{fig:gradient_conflict}, the cosine similarity distributions indicate a clear difference in gradient alignment between our method and MOO with $\alpha_r=1.0, \alpha_f=0.1$.
+Under the challenge scenario sample-wise forgetting on CIFAR-10~\cite{krizhevsky2009learning}, we observe that there exhibit considerable gradient conflicts, as indicated by the high frequency of negative values of cosine similarity, this means that, the gradients of the preservation task $\vg_r$ and that of the forgetting task $\vg_f$ are often misaligned.
+Additionally, MOO still exhibits considerable gradient conflicts, the gradients of the preservation task and the joint update direction are often misaligned, potentially hindering effective preservation.